osekoo/spark-scala.g8/README.md

 5. **Start Editing**:
    - Navigate to the `src/main/scala/` folder to edit or create Scala files.
-   - Run your Spark project using the `run-app` and `spark-stop` scripts or directly configure a **Run/Debug Configuration** in IntelliJ.

 #### **Best Practices for IDE Usage**